Join our Mailing list!

 Threat actors are able to launch cyber attacks through the exploitation of vulnerabilities.
 In cybersecurity, these vulnerabilities are fixed with a process, procedure, or technology.

 For example, an employee may choose to exploit their familiarity with internal processes, procedures, or technology, such as their knowledge of the following:

 Failures in both process and technology could then be exploited by said insider.
 And of course, there are also a number of vulnerabilities in both hardware and software that can be exploited from the outside, such as unpatched software, unsecured access points, misconfigured systems, and so on.

 The consequence is the harm caused to an exploited organization by a cyberattack — from loss of sensitive data, to a disruption in a corporate network, to physical electronic damage.
 Consequences from a cybersecurity incident not only affect the machine or data that was breached, but also affect the company’s customer base, reputation, financial standing, and regulatory good-standing.
 These can be considered direct and indirect costs.

-You will be able to place a threshold in the dashboard.
-As you interact with the visual data, you will be given an option to set your threshold in each of the graphs (such as in the risk progression line graph etc.) With your newly appointed threshold, you will be able to see if your application falls above or below that threshold, as well as identifying where the problem areas are that are keeping that application above the threshold.
+You will be able to place a threshold or targets in the dashboard.
+As you interact with the visual data, you will be given an option to set your threshold in each of the graphs (such as in the risk progression line graph etc.) With your newly appointed threshold, you will be able to see if your application falls above or below that threshold, as well as identify where the problem areas are that are keeping that application above the threshold.

-As you place your initial threshold and view the progression of the application’s risk over time, you will be able to adjust (override) the previous threshold to reflect any new changes in the company.
+As you place your initial threshold or target and view the progression of the application’s risk over time, you will be able to adjust (override) the previous threshold to reflect any new changes in the company.
 Perhaps the new industry threshold is lower now.